 Where to stay in Oaxaca?

-Oaxaca Centro is the overall best area to stay in Oaxaca for tourists, especially for first-timers.
-It is the heart of the city where you can find the highest concentration of major tourist attractions, hotels, restaurants, and shops.
+Oaxaca Centro is the overall best area to stay in Oaxaca for first-timers.
+It is the heart of the city that has the highest concentration of major tourist attractions, hotels, restaurants, and shops.
+You’ll easily find a hotel here that suits your budget and preferences.

 If you want a more local, authentic experience, whilst still staying close to the city center, the smaller barrios of Jalatlaco or Xochimilico are ideal.
 Both offer a small town, community atmosphere, whilst sitting just minutes from Oaxaca’s main attractions.